D-Ruth/KeyCum-1.0/README.md

 # KeyCum-1.0

+KeyCum-1.0 is only for windows, for now
+Linux support will be coming in KeyCum-2.0 Or KeyCum-3.0 which will be dropping in a few weeks.

 KeyCum is a simple yet opensource project which uses math to generate combinations for vivid requests.

 KeyCum-1.0 is just the start of the project which only include a 4 digit combination generator.